nais/doc/docs/security/auth/azure-ad/configuration.md

 !!! warning

-    **Ensure that the object ID for the group is valid, and that the group actually exists in Azure AD.**
+    **Ensure that the object ID for the group actually exists in Azure AD for your environment.**

+    Beware that the AAD tenant for dev is not the same as for prod, so even if both contain the same group name there may be two different object IDs.

-    Non-existing groups will be skipped.
+    Non-existing groups (object IDs) will be skipped.

 Now all user tokens acquired for your application will include the `groups` claim.